Li Zicheng: Becoming a rebel

+Founding of the Shun Dynasty

+By 1643, Li captured Xiangyang and proclaimed himself "King of Xinshun" (新順王).
+On the Chinese New Year, which occurred on 8 February, Li Zicheng declared the Founding of the "Great Shun" dynasty in Xi'an and proclaimed himself King (wang 王).

+Li and his army reached the suburbs of the capital on April 23.
+Instead of mounting a full-scale attack on the city walls, Li sent the recently surrendered eunuch Du Xun to see Emperor Zhu Youjian, hoping to secure his surrender, which was refused by the latter.

+Titling himself "Prince of the New Discipline", he established a capital at Xi'an.

-In April 1644, Li's rebels sacked the Ming capital of Beijing, and the Chongzhen Emperor committed suicide.
+In April 1644, Li and 300,000 troops marched on the Ming capital of Beijing.
+His route roughly followed the line of the Great Wall of China, in order to neutralize its heavily fortified garrisons.
+They captured Beijing (the gates of which were opened from inside) and the Chongzhen Emperor hanged himself.
 Li proclaimed himself the emperor of the Shun dynasty.

 Li, as all contenders for the throne were required, claimed to have the Mandate of Heaven bestowed upon him.
 Firstly, Li was Han Chinese and hailed from the Shaanxi province of China, which strengthened his legitimacy to the throne versus the foreign Manchus.
-Li also gained the support of scholar officials which was important in leading over the people of China as a Confucian state.
+Li also gained the support of scholar officials which was important in ruling over the people of China as a Confucian state.
 The name of the dynasty is translated to mean "Obedient to Heaven".

-Li's army was defeated on 27 May 1644 at the Battle of Shanhai Pass by the combined forces of the defecting Ming general Wu Sangui and Prince Dorgon leading the Manchus.
-The Ming and Manchu forces captured Beijing on 6 June and Fulin ascended to the throne to establish the Shunzhi reign with Dorgon as regent.
+Li's army was eventually defeated on 27 May 1644 at the Battle of Shanhai Pass by the combined forces of the Manchurian Prince Dorgon and the Ming general Wu Sangui who had defected to his side.
+The Ming and Manchu forces captured Beijing on 6 June and Fulin ascended to the throne to establish the Shunzhi reign with Dorgon as his regent.

+Death

+When Wu Sangui and Prince Dorgon took control of Beijing, Li fled to Xi'an.
+After the summer and fall of 1644, in October of that year, Dorgon sent several armies to extirpate Li Zicheng from his Shaanxi stronghold.
+Qing armies led by Ajige, Dodo, and Shi Tingzhu (石廷柱) won consecutive engagements against Shun forces in Shanxi and Shaanxi, forcing Li Zicheng to leave his Xi'an headquarters in February 1645.

-When Wu Sangui and Prince Dorgon took control of Beijing, Li fled to Xi'an in Shaanxi.
-It is not exactly known how or if Li died in this period, and there are multiple accounts of his death which vary and some are exaggerated by folklore.
-Across multiple sources, the year of his death is said to be in 1645.
-One account states that in the summer of 1645 Li went to raid a village in search of sustenance with his remaining followers and was killed by soldiers guarding the village.
-Another theory was that Li Zicheng became a monk and died in 1674.
+It is not known how or if Li died in Shaanxi during his flight, and there are multiple accounts of his death, which vary, and some of them have been exaggerated.
+However, across multiple sources, the year of his death is said to have been 1645.
+One account states that in the summer of 1645, Li went to raid a village in search of provisions with his remaining followers and was killed by soldiers guarding the village.
+Another theory is that Li Zicheng became a monk and died in 1674.

+Lin Qing, the leader of the Eight Trigrams uprising of 1813 by the Tianli sect (天理教) of the White Lotus, proclaimed that he was the reincarnation of Li Zicheng.